Wavelet-Harmonic Integration Methods: Demonstrations for Direct Detection

-Incidentally, this is the regime in which the cubic extrapolation method outlined in Section~\ref{sec:extrapolation} becomes precise.
-Figure~\ref{fig:convergence}, for example, implies that two additional wavelet generations ($n_\text{coeffs} \rightarrow 4 \times 192$) would reduce the fractional error near $v\sim 200\, \text{km/s}$ down to $1\%$, while to reach a precision of $10^{-3}$ would require about five new generations, i.e.~$n_\text{coeffs} \rightarrow 32 \times 192 = 6144$.
-Integrating $\langle g_{\ell m} | n \rangle$ for each coefficient would increase the calculation time by factors of 4 or 32, respectively.
-Wavelet extrapolation uses \eqref{sphH:cubic} to estimate all of these coefficients from the latter generations of the wavelet expansion, e.g.~$48 \leq n < 192$ for the cubic method.
-Relying as it does on simple linear algebra, the wavelet extrapolation is essentially instantaneous.
+This is the regime in which the cubic extrapolation method outlined in Section~\ref{sec:extrapolation} becomes precise.
+Figure~\ref{fig:convergence}, for example, suggests that two additional wavelet generations ($n_\text{coeffs} \rightarrow 4 \times 192$) would reduce the fractional error near $v\sim 200\, \text{km/s}$ down to $1\%$, while to reach a precision of $10^{-3}$ would require about five new generations, i.e.~$n_\text{coeffs} \rightarrow 32 \times 192 = 6144$.
+Rather than integrating $\langle g_{\ell m} | n \rangle$ for each coefficient, wavelet extrapolation uses \eqref{sphH:cubic} to estimate all of these coefficients from the latter generations of the wavelet expansion, e.g.~$48 \leq n < 192$ for the cubic method.
+Relying as it does on simple linear algebra, the wavelet extrapolation is essentially instantaneous, when compared to numeric integration.

 Figure~\ref{fig:extrapolation} demonstrates the great improvement in accuracy made possible by the cubic wavelet extrapolation method.
 In these plots the local values of the $g_{\ell m}^{(1,2,3)}$ derivatives are extracted from the $ n \leq n_\text{coeffs}$ wavelet coefficients, following the method of Section~\ref{sec:extrapolation}, and used to define interpolating functions $\bar g_{\ell m}(v)$ within each wavelet's base of support.
 The $n_\text{coeffs} = 6, 12$ interpolations are (unsurprisingly) rather bad, while the $n_\text{coeffs} > 24$ versions are increasingly precise.
 The exact value from \eqref{gauss:lm} is shown in red; it is barely distinguishable even from the $n_\text{coeffs} = 24$ version, except at $v=0$ and a couple isolated points.
-For $n \geq 48$ we must rely on the upper panel, showing the fractional error on a logarithmic scale, to identify the discrepancy between the function and its inverse wavelet transformation.
+For $n \geq 48$ we must rely on the upper panel, which shows the fractional error on a logarithmic scale, to identify any discrepancy between the function and its extrapolation-assisted inverse wavelet transformation.
 The inset shows the linear-scale fractional error for just $n=96$ and $n=192$.
 By $n=192$, the relative error is on the order of $10^{-4}$, and decreasing by an order of magnitude with each new generation of coefficients.
 This is a substantial improvement from Figure~\ref{fig:convergence}: in that example, which did not use any extrapolation methods, the relative local precision at $n=192$ was only $10^{-2}$--$10^{-1}$.